deepakkaushik72/PAA_Mod11_Used_car_Prices/README.md

 *•	Car Dealers to capture the car status (“Rare”, “Classic” etc) so that it can be used for predicting the prices of these cars.
 Currently, this data is not available.*

 *•	The Modeling Team need to understand more context on the “Classic”, “Rare” category cars and what drives their prices for cars     with age between 50 to 100 years.*

+*•	For further improvement Model Accuracy, the modeling Team will try Clustering techniques to clusters cars in unique clusters       and then apply Regression models specific to these unique clusters*

 *•	For further improvement Model Accuracy, the modeling Team can try Deep Learning Models/Neural Networks so improve results          are compared to Regression models*